cobbzilla/merge-yml/README.md

 The merged result is written to `stdout`.
 Logs (for info & errors) are written to `stderr`.

-Within the YML files to be merged, you may include references to environment variables using mustache-style syntax, for example:
+Within the YAML files to be merged, you may include references to environment variables using mustache-style syntax, for example:

     callbackUrl: http://www.{{DEPLOY_HOST_NAME}}.example.com:8102/my_callback